 - The FSS Head of Household must be willing to commit to seeking and maintaining suitable employment.

 - Must be motivated and able to commit to setting and working toward accomplishing goals, which will increase your skills, education, and employment status.

 - Must commit to actively participating in the development of an Individual Training and Services Plan (ITSP), and completing the activities within the dates listed in the ITSP.

-- Must commit to attending FSS Interim and Annual Review appointments as scheduled.
+- Must commit to attending an FSS Annual Review appointment as scheduled.

-- Must commit to promptly completing and submitting Quarterly Progress Reports, communicating regularly with the FSS Coordinator, and sharing updates on the progress you are making towards your goals.
+- Must commit to completing and submitting Progress Reports bi-annually, communicating regularly with the FSS Coordinator, and sharing updates on the progress you are making towards your goals.

-- Must become independent of DSHS cash assistance and remain independent of cash assistance for at least 12 consecutive months before the FSS Contract expires.
+- Must become independent of DSHS/TANF cash assistance by the end of the FSS Contract.

 - Must adhere to the requirements of your lease.